 The Ombudsman will progress the assessment of each report of abuse as quickly as possible.
-Please note that due to the increased number of reports being received, this process is currently taking an excess of 18 months.

 We can accept reports where we are satisfied:

 - it constitutes abuse - it is reasonably likely to have occurred - you were, at the time of the alleged abuse, a member of Defence - the alleged abuser was a member of Defence, and - there is a connection between the alleged abuse and your employment in Defence.